Thermalboard Compared to Grooved Plywood

 Brand Names: Heatply, RHT

 Grooved plywood, either routed on site or grooved in a factory, is sometimes employed in radiant systems with the idea that the radiant system can be cheaper to install.
-In the short term, grooved plywood is somewhat cheaper, however in the long term, it is far more expensive.
+In the short term, grooved radiant heat subfloor plywood is somewhat cheaper, however in the long term, it is far more expensive.

 Plain grooved plywood used by Heatply has poor heat transfer characteristics.
 Thermalboard uses aluminum — a key ingredient in any quality radiant heating design because aluminum is 1,500 times more conductive than wood.
 Our boards provide comfortable, even heat and efficient performance at a great price.